Dibromomethane

 Dibromomethane or methylene bromide, or methylene dibromide is a halomethane with the formula CH2Br2.
 It is slightly soluble in water but very soluble in organic solvents.
 It is a colorless liquid.

+Physical properties

+At ambient temperature, dibromomethane solidifies around 0.61 GPa.
+The crystal structure strongly suggests both interhalogen and hydrogen-halogen interactions.

 Preparation

 Dibromomethane is prepared commercially from dichloromethane via bromochloromethane: